eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 defined for expressions of type [`Object`](#{site.urls.apidoc_current}/class_Object.html), we need some way to assert that `Element` is a subtype of `Object`.
-This is an example of a *type constraint* — in fact, it's an example of the most common kind of type constraint, an *upper bound*.
+This is an example of a *type constraint*—in fact, it's an example of the most common kind of type constraint, an *upper bound*.

 <!-- try: -->